Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: EAQECCs from Codes over Galois Rings

 \section{EAQECCs from Codes over Galois Rings}

-In this section, we will first derive an upper bound on the cardinality of a symplectic subset of $\text{GR}(p^b,m)^{2n}$ and then using this bound, we will derive an explicit formula for the minimum number of entanglement qudits needed for an EAQECC constructed from an additive code over $\text{GR}(p^b,m)$.
+In this section, we will first derive an upper bound on the cardinality of a symplectic subset of $\text{GR}(p^b,m)^{2n}$ and then using this bound, we will derive an explicit formula for the minimum number of pairs of maximally entangled qudits needed for an EAQECC constructed from an additive code over $\text{GR}(p^b,m)$.
 To do this, we start by reviewing some basic properties of Galois rings.

 A finite commutative ring with unity is called a Galois ring if all its non-units (or equivalently, all its zero divisors including $0)$ form an ideal generated by some prime number.
 Any finite field of characteristic $p$ is a Galois ring as all the non-units form a zero ideal which generated by $p$.
 Another example of a Galois ring is the ring $\mathbb{Z}_{p^a}$ of integers modulo a prime power $p^a$, in which all the non-units form an ideal generated by $p$.